Karnak

 - "(0010,0212)" #StrainDescription

-Replacement of the Study Description tag value with a concatenation of the Institution Name and the Station Name of the DICOM instance.
+Replace Study Description with a concatenation of Institution Name and Station Name:

 - name: "Expression"